More India stories! Our first post got us through Jaipur, with this one picking up where that one left off, in Ranthambore.

 Inna and I ended up putting on bug spray and sleeping with the window open, at least until things cooled down.

-Lesson learned: Not only can we not expect employees to be concerned or solve problems, for many it is a waste of time to even ask.
+Lesson learned: Not only should you not expect Indian employees to be concerned about or solve problems, for many it is a waste of time to even ask.

 Selfies At The Taj Mahal

 Every once in a while, locals would ask us to take selfies with them.
 Unless we suspected ulterior motives, we always said yes.
-We also learned (based on our experiences in Yojakarta) to not just let them take selfies, but to take some ourselves.
+We also learned (based on our experiences in Yojakarta) to not just let them take selfies with us, but to take selfies with them as well.

 At the Taj Mahal, three guys requested selfies with us.
 One was by himself, college aged is my guess, and he was super-cool.
 After taking selfies together he asked if we could be Facebook friends because he was interested in following our travels.
 I accepted his request, so hopefully he will read this (leave a note in the comments if you do)!

 The other two were also college aged.
-We took selfies with them just before leaving the Taj, but I stayed longer to take a few more pictures.
+We took selfies with them on our way out, but I stayed a little longer to take more pictures.
 Afterward, I went to find Inna, who said she’d be waiting in the shade.
 Except I couldn’t find her, and she didn’t see me looking for her either.